blossm-network/toolbox/README.md

 ## Overview

-### Blossm is a javascript Event Sourcing CQRS orchestrator.
+### Blossm is a javascript Event Sourcing CQRS orchestrator, and includes a description for setting up multi-project interoperability through a Blossm Core network.

 CQRS is an Event Sourcing software architecture pattern where the write and read responsibilites are organized around seperate data stores.
 The write side takes a request, performs a routine, and optionally logs some events with metadata to a store, thus modifying the state of the app forever — the event stores meant to be immutable.